DavidVollendroff/DavidVollendroff.github.io/_posts/2019-11-22-"Play faster," they said..md

 But boost has more than one use.
 Often GCs use their boost to maintain a glide at high speeds, occasionally boosting to make the leap to supersonic, attacking when the opportunity presents itself.
 But possibly more importantly, they boost to recover quickly after those inevitable situations that require any player to slow down.
 As it turns out, minimizing the amount of time you're moving slowly is even more highly correlated with rank than raw speed.
 A whopping **0.98**.

 This important role for boost makes most sense when we consider positioning.
-While most us us appreciate the value of positioning, it can be easily lost on us how large a role acceleration plays.
+While most of us appreciate the value of positioning, it can be easily lost on us how large a role acceleration plays.
 Increasing your acceleration has an **exponential** effect on positioning.
 I'm saying that literally, though I'll leave the Physics equations as proof for another day.

 If anything the simple, "drive faster" would be better off replaced with, "drive very slowly less often".